Rotate an object in 3D

-To reset the object to its initial rotation, go to the Properties panel, and under "Translation, rotation, and scale", set the rotation X, Y, and Z values (the second row) to 0.
+To reset an object to its original rotation: Open the Properties panel.
+Under Translation, rotation, and scale, select Absolute and set the rotation X, Y, and Z values (the second row) to 0.

-Local and Global rotation
+Local and global rotation